-At the beginning of 2017, our Compensation Committee established corporate performance goals relating to, among other things, our clinical-stage development and pipeline product candidates, our platform, strategic partnerships and operations, and established the weighting of each goal.
-For 2017, our Chief Executive Officer's annual bonus was based 100% on the achievement of corporate performance goals, and our other named executive officers' bonuses were based 75% on the achievement of corporate performance goals and 25% on the achievement of individual goals, as recommended by Ms. Protopapas and approved by the Compensation Committee.
-In January 2018, the Compensation Committee evaluated the Company's performance against the corporate performance goals and approved a 110% level of achievement of the corporate performance goals and, taking into account our Chief Executive Officer's evaluation of their performance, approved a 108% level of achievement of individual performance goals for Dr. Lowinger and a 110% level of achievement, our Board of Directors approved an annual bonus of \$189,265 for 2017 for Ms. Protopapas and our Compensation Committee approved annual bonus payments for 2017 of \$141,803 for Dr. Lowinger and \$142,450 for Dr. Bergstrom.
+At the beginning of 2018, our Compensation Committee established corporate performance goals relating to, among other things, our clinical-stage development and pipeline product candidates, our platform, strategic partnerships and operations, and established the weighting of each goal.
+For 2018, Ms. Protopapas's annual bonus was based 100% on the achievement of corporate performance goals, and our other named executive officers' bonuses were based 75% on the achievement of corporate performance goals and 25% on the achievement of individual goals, as recommended by Ms. Protopapas and approved by the Compensation Committee.
+In January 2019, the Compensation Committee evaluated the Company's performance against the corporate performance goals and approved an 80% level of achievement of the corporate performance goals and, taking into account our Chief Executive Officer's evaluation of their performance, approved a 95% level of achievement of the individual performance goals for Dr. Lowinger and an 80% level of achievement of the individual performance goals for Mr. Spellman.
+Based on these levels of achievement, our Board of Directors approved an annual bonus of \$216,000 for 2018 for Ms. Protopapas and our Compensation Committee approved annual bonus payments for 2018 of \$129,000 for Dr. Lowinger and \$94,720 for Mr. Spellman.